Last updated on March 31st, 2022

-Soundproofing a floor
+Cost of soundproofing a floor

 The cost of soundproofing floor installations will depend on the structure of your home.
 It will also be affected by the type of sound you want to stop coming in or getting out.

 First, ask yourself whether it’s airborne or impact noise that you’re dealing with.
-Acoustic floor insulation will prevent airborne sound travelling through wooden floors and can be added between floor and ceiling joists.
-Other options, such as floating floors and acoustic matting, can be used under carpets or hardwood flooring, to give significant sound reduction for impact noise – however, you’ll need to consider the floor finish and height.
+Acoustic floor insulation will prevent airborne sound from traveling through wooden floors and can be added between floor and ceiling joists.
+Other options, such as floating floors and acoustic matting, can be used under carpets or hardwood flooring, to give a significant sound reduction for impact noise – however, you’ll need to consider the floor finish and height.

 Identifying the structure of the existing floor and adjacent walls is an important factor to consider when deciding what approach to take.
 It also enables you to better understand the cost of soundproofing your floor.
 Many flats and apartments are made of concrete, whereas period houses will usually be made of brick and timber.

 In properties with a concrete structure you’ll be able to apply soundproofing acoustic insulation directly to the concrete.
 However, to reduce the airborne sound through wooden floors, acoustic insulation is best installed between the floor joists and that will affect the cost.
 All of these factors will influence the price you pay to soundproof your room.